juanca/blog/README.md

 In addition, React allows for nested JSX components with the `children` property.

+#### Testing

+Given the one-to-one mapping of `props` to DOM markup, testing a decorated presentational component is straightforward.

+1. Given a set of `props`, the component renders the presentational component (which is itself in this case).
+1. For each hardcoded `prop`, the component renders additional DOM markup.

 ## Behavioral Component

 A behavioral component is known as **stateful** or **impure** because it is derived from the `props` passed in and some hidden variables within the component.